thehackersbrand/render/README.md

 ```

 3. **Configure Euron API Key:**
-   - Open the `.env` file in the root directory
+   - The Euron API key is already configured in the Django settings
-   - Replace `your-euron-api-key-here` with your actual Euron API key
+   - If you need to change it, edit `genai_project/settings.py` and update the `EURON_API_KEY` value
    - Get your API key from: https://api.euron.one

 4. **Test Euron API setup:**